Three bins marked recyclables, FOGO and general waste.

 How will the FOGO system work?

-You will be provided with an indoor kitchen caddy (5-8 litres capacity) and certified compostable caddie liners (AS 4736-2006) that you can put your food waste in.
+You have been provided with an indoor kitchen caddy (5-8 litres capacity) and certified compostable caddie liners (AS 4736-2006) that you can put your food waste in.
 When the liner is full, simply take it out of the caddy and pop it in your green bin.
 This will be collected during a weekly kerbside collection and taken to a waste management facility where it will be repurposed into compost, garden mulch and soil conditioner.

 Can I get an extra red bin?

 Yes, an additional annual fee will apply for residents who want an extra red bin.
-It’s currently $224 per annum as at 2024/2025.
+It’s currently $256 per annum as at 2025/2026.

 I have medical waste, what can I do?

-When FOGO commences mid-2025 your weekly collection service will remain unchanged.
+If you are already registered for medical waste, your weekly collection service will remain unchanged.

 If you, or someone you live with has a medical condition that generates more waste than usual, you can complete an application for an additional 140L red-lidded general waste bin.
 This form needs a declaration from your medical practitioner and if you qualify, the additional bin will be provided at no cost.